Line-fr/Vship/doc/VshipAPI.md

 This function works similarly to Vship_GetErrorMessage.
 But the error message that is returned contains more details.
 This function will hold onto the last error that happened in vship as a whole.This means that if a call has an error and another right after does not, this function will still return the error message of the error.

-Note that The error is stored as thread_local which means only the thread getting the error can retrieve the details but also that it is threadsafe

 ### Vship_PinnedMalloc(void** ptr, uint64_t size)

 This function allows a special and **expensive** type of allocation.
 The allocated data can be sent to the GPU with less latency and using less memory bandwidth by eliminating a memory copy.
 As such, for optimal speed, you should be using these planes for the images you plan on sending to the gpu for compute but only if you were to reuse the memory allocated because allocating and freeing for each frame with this function will occur slowdown.